Who we are

 All the latest news and updates from the Connecting Women in Technology community.

 Our member companies are always looking for talented professionals to join their teams.
-Learn more about each company and check out the many career opportunities available.
+Learn more about each company and click to check out the many career opportunities available.

 CWIT is managed on a day to day basis by a team of professionals from member companies who oversee all aspects of the network from strategy, integration, communications, memberships and our education and early careers pillars.